parisba/unityml_pyconau19/presentation_unityml_pyconau19.md

 This session will explore how you can use game engines to explore and solve problems——such as the aforementioned robot-driven warehouse——in a simulated environment, without building costly and complicated real-world rigs.

-Learn how:
- * straightforward a game engine can be
- * how to define and lay out your environment for ML problem solving
- * how to choose and apply different ML techniques, algorithms, and learning approaches, such as (deep) reinforcement learning, imitation learning, and curriculum learning
-* how generic but powerful Python-powered algorithms, such as PPO (Proximal Policy Optimization) make this new-wave of ML possible * how to tune simulations and pick the right actions, observations, and rewards to optimise your agents
-* how to design for emergent problem solving by your agents, where you’re not quite sure what the optimal solution looks like

 Using the popular, powerful (Mono/C#-based) Unity game engine, and its integration with Python, primarily for TensorFlow, as a case study, this session will explore simulation-driven machine learning.